 Abraham dares to move away from Ur, Moses performs the ten plagues and frees Israel, Joshua leads them into the Promised Land, David is a Warrior King.
 Yahweh Nisse, God, your banner.
 Yahweh Zebaoth, the God of hosts.
-Whole peoples are eradicated in the name of God – that’s how people understood their God at that time.
+Whole tribes are eradicated in the name of God – that’s how people understood their God at that time.

 Moses gives the law, the prophets call people to obedience and promote deeper understanding.
 God becomes Elohim ächad, the only God.
 There are no gods except Him.
 Isaiah calls other gods pure human works, pieces of wood, one half of which is declared god, and the other half burnt to keep us warm.

 Jesus and Paul explain to us the importance of personal relationship, one’s own identity.
 But it is Luther, Zwingli, and friends who break through with this truth, and it is half-heartedly implemented in church.
-God becomes the personal God, Father.
+God becomes the personal God, called Father.
 Unfortunately, a large part of the church does not take this step into the modern age.

-Again it is Jesus and Paul who show us the importance of uniqueness, personal growth, cooperation, mutual acceptance far beyond our borders.
+Again it is Jesus and Paul who show us the importance of uniqueness, personal growth, cooperation, mutual acceptance far beyond our limitations and natural borders.
 Think of the Phoenician woman or the Good Samaritan, where national boundaries are broken.
 The Pentecostal movement, the so-called outpouring of the Holy Spirit, and the Later Rain were moments when the Eternal You revealed himselves in a new, cross-border, tolerant form, poured out on “all flesh”.
 Again, the church generally could not take the step.

 This for me is a model of the plan of God.
 As George Box put it, every model is wrong, but some are very useful.
 This model is currently the most useful for me to explain my understanding of the Bible, my image of God, my experiences, my horizon of experience, and my being.